 2. Coffee Museum

-The various corners are immersed in a new coffee culture, and there is ample space to taste as well.
-It is also top on the list of places to get souvenirs, such as a gift shop that sells rare beans and brewing kits.
-It is more than a museum, but rather a toasty, aromatic room that gives you a feel of the affair Dubai shares with coffee.
-A true sensory escape.
+It is also top on the list of places to get souvenirs, with gift shops selling rare beans and brewing kits.
+Coffee Museum is more than a museum, it is a toasty, aromatic room that gives you a feel of the affair Dubai shares with coffee.

 - Location: Al Fahidi